24 min read

 - Dynamic content delivery: Show different content or offers to different segments based on their profile.

-- Personalized product recommendations: Use algorithms to suggest products based on Browse history or similar purchases.
+- Personalized product recommendations: Use algorithms to suggest products based on browsing history or similar purchases.

 - Targeted email campaigns: Send follow-up emails with content or offers directly related to a user's recent activity on your site.